-- Major financial institutions
+Major financial institutions

-- All the major legal firms
+All the major legal firms

-- Larger quoted companies
+Larger quoted companies

-- Multinational corporations located in Ireland
+Multinational corporations located in Ireland

-- Many government departments
+Many government departments

 Tax advisers can also join or establish smaller consultancy firms.
-Taxation courses ranging from one year technician courses to three year professional qualifications are available.
-The main qualification is the AITI, acheived by passing the Irish Tax Institute examinations.
-This can be persued full time, at night or through home study.
+Taxation courses ranging from one-year technician courses to three-year professional qualifications are available.
+The main qualification is the AITI, achieved by passing the Irish Tax Institute examinations.
+This can be pursued full-time, at night or through home study.